William Bourke Cockran: 1896 presidential election

-Personal life
+Personal life and death

+Cockran married three times.
+His first wife, Mary Jackson, was his pupil at St. Teresa's Academy.
+They fell in love in 1876, after he had left the academy, when Jackson nursed him back to health after a bout of diphtheria.
+They were married after a brief courtship, but Mary died in childbirth within a year.

+On June 27, 1885, Cockran married Rhoda Mack, the daughter of a prominent New York City merchant and financier.
+They purchased an estate at Sands Point, Long Island, where they entertained extensively.
+Rhoda died ten years after their marriage, following a brief illness.
+His last marriage was to Anne Ide, daughter of Judge Henry Clay Ide, in 1906.

 Cockran was a devout Roman Catholic and became deeply involved in support of Irish nationalism.

 Alice Roosevelt Longworth recalled Cockran as "an Anglophobe in public and an Anglomaniac in private."

 In 1901, he was awarded the Laetare Medal by the University of Notre Dame, the oldest and most prestigious award for American Catholics.

 The Churchills

 Cockran was a friend of Britain's Churchill family and reputed one-time lover of Jennie Churchill.

 In 1895, he introduced Jennie's 20-year-old son, Winston Churchill, to American high society during Churchill's first trip to New York.
 Years later, Churchill credited Cockran as his first political mentor and the chief role model for his own success as an orator.

 Churchill wrote in the 1930s that Cockran was, "A pacifist, individualist, democrat, capitalist, and a 'Gold-bug'....He was equally opposed to socialists, inflationist, and Protectionists, and he resisted them on all occasions."
 Churchill never became a pacifist but he did adopt all the rest of Cockran's stances during his own political career, and carefully read and reread his speeches for oratorical advice.
-Churchill quoted Cockran in his 1946 "Iron Curtain speech" recalling: “words which I learned 50 years ago from a great Irish-American orator, a friend of mine, Mr Bourke Cockran: ‘There is enough for all.
+Churchill quoted Cockran in his 1946 "Iron Curtain speech" recalling: "words which I learned 50 years ago from a great Irish-American orator, a friend of mine, Mr Bourke Cockran: 'There is enough for all.
 The earth is a generous mother.
-She will provide, in plentiful abundance, food for all her children, if they will but cultivate her soil in justice and in peace.’”
+She will provide, in plentiful abundance, food for all her children, if they will but cultivate her soil in justice and in peace.'"

-Death
+Death and burial

 He served his final years, 1921–1923, as a congressman, dying in Washington, D.C.
 He is buried in Gate of Heaven Cemetery, Hawthorne, New York.